nikhilgajam/JustWatchTV/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the project running.

 ### Developed By Nikhil Gajam